ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 #### Go Ethereum {#geth}

 Go Ethereum (Geth for short) is one of the original implementations of the Ethereum protocol.
 Currently, it is the most widespread client with the biggest user base and variety of tooling for users and developers.
 It is written in Go, fully open source and licensed under the GNU LGPL v3.

+#### Erigon {#erigon}

+Previously known as Turbo‐Geth.
+It is a fork of Go Ethereum oriented toward speed and disk‐space efficiency.
+It is fully compatible with Go Ethereum except for the on‐disk blockchain/database layout.

 #### OpenEthereum {#openethereum}